HankiDesign/agile-android-software-development-book/CONTRIBUTING.md

 The Agile Software Development book repository uses a light version of the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) process to track changes.

-We use only 3 types of branches: develop, releases, and master.
+We use only 3 types of branches: develop, releases (optional), and master.

 ### Master branch (publish)